 Wholesale resellers are companies that sell equipment online to consumers looking to go solar.
 While labeled as “wholesale,” these items will still typically include a markup so that the company selling the product will make a profit.
 It’s currently not possible for consumers to purchase wholesale solar panels directly from panel manufacturers.

-One of the biggest benefits of buying solar panels from wholesale resellers or other websites is that the equipment is relatively affordable compared to other options in the market.
+One of the biggest benefits of buying from wholesale resellers or other websites is that the equipment is relatively affordable compared to other options in the market when you’re searching for where to buy solar panels.
 If you’re working on a DIY solar project, then purchasing your solar panels and inverter through a reseller is going to be a quick and easy way to get your equipment.
 However, it’s not advisable to attempt a DIY solar panel system if you don’t have the proper expertise.
 Anyone looking to install their own solar panel system should have a thorough understanding of electrical systems prior to tackling the project.

 If you buy solar panel equipment from a reseller but are not planning on installing the equipment yourself, it can be difficult to find an installer.
 This is because many solar installation companies only provide turnkey solutions and will not install equipment they didn’t purchase themselves.

 Similar to wholesale resellers, Amazon is another way to purchase solar equipment directly.
-Many people most commonly purchase solar panel kits from Amazon that include the majority of equipment necessary for getting a solar panel system up and running (i.e. wiring, solar panels, the inverter, etc.)
+Many people most commonly purchase solar panel kits from Amazon that include the majority of equipment necessary for getting a solar panel system up and running (i.e. wiring, solar panels, the inverter, etc.).
+Most solar panel kits are best suited for smaller applications such as for an RV or boat instead of a home.

 Solar panel kits are often used for off-grid solar panel systems, though there are grid-tied options available.
 It’s important to know exactly what equipment you’ll be receiving as part of the kit, as not all solar kits come with every component you need.
 For example, the ECO-WORTHY’s 200 Watt solar panel kit includes two separate panels and a lead acid battery, while WindyNation’s standard 200 Watt solar panel kit doesn’t include a battery (though you can add it on for an additional price).